 Please note – there will be no change facilities available at the recital venues so we recommend you arrive looking fabulous in your suit ready to dance!
 Our ballerinas will wear their special recital costume so the dance looks magical.

 Tiny Tutus embraces an ‘Open Door’ policy which opens classes to everyone to share with their ballerina.
 But this is a very special and unique class just for Daddies to share with their ballerinas.

 As such all Daddy Daughter Dance rehearsals are “Closed Rehearsals”, meaning Mums, friends and family may not watch the Daddy Daughter rehearsals.
 The magic of seeing them together on stage at recital is such a fabulous moment and worth the suspense!

-Registrations for our 2018 Daddy Daughter Dance will open on Monday 4 June.
-To register you will need to call the Tiny Tutus Office on 1300 245 060.
+Registrations for our 2019 Daddy Daughter Dance open on Monday 3rd June.

-This includes all rehearsals, stage rehearsal and access online to the choreography video and notes.
-This fee is payable at the time of registration.
+$60.00 fee to participate includes all rehearsals, stage rehearsal and access online to the choreography video and notes.
+Fee is payable at the time of registration.

 No. Grandfathers, Uncles, Older brothers, or a family friend can substitute!

 It is absolutely encouraged to attend all three class rehearsals.
 However we understand how busy life can be so the minimum requirement is two class practices as well as the compulsory Stage Rehearsal.